 Veygo discount code

-You won’t need a code to receive the discount because we’ll automatically apply it to all your insurance policies during the 12 months.
-As you might’ve guessed, the Veygo discount only applies to you if you’ve used our learner driver insurance, so come and grab some insurance from us whilst you’re learning to drive.
+You won’t need a code to receive the discount because we’ll automatically apply it to any of our insurance policies during the 12-month period after you pass your test.
+As you might’ve guessed, the Veygo discount only applies if you’ve used our learner driver insurance, so make sure you think about your New Driver cover while you’re still learning to drive.

 Temporary car insurance